klundberg/klundberg.github.io/_posts/2015-04-12-safely-using-instance-methods-as-function-values.md

 ---
-title: Capturing Self Weakly In Instance Method References in Swift
+title: Capturing Objects Weakly In Instance Method References In Swift
 description: "Learn how to avoid unintentional reference cycles when dealing with method values in a functional way."
 tags: Swift Functional-Programming
 category: programming